-Insiders come together on select Wednesday evenings for lively discussions revolving around each of the season’s plays.
+Insiders come together on select Tuesday evenings for lively discussions revolving around each of the season’s plays.
 Enjoy refreshments and meet new friends as guest scholars offer a fresh perspective on these timeless works.
 Membership includes a copy of the playscript.

 Participate in two exciting, specialized workshops throughout the season!
 INsiders might…

 These additional workshops provide an avenue to travel deeper into the heart of each play.